Exim is a message transfer agent developed for use on Unix systems. More

 Local exploitation of a buffer overflow vulnerability in Exim 4.41 may

 allow execution of arbitrary commands with elevated privileges.

-problem specifically exists in the auth_spa_server function.
-The
+The problem specifically exists in the host_aton function.
+The function

-Exploitation of this vulnerability will give an attacker remote access
+Exploitation of this vulnerability will give an attacker access to the

-to the mailer uid.
-The exim mailer is setuid root, but drops privileges
+mailer uid.
+The exim mailer is setuid root, but drops privileges before

 Exim versions 4.40 and 4.41 have been confirmed vulnerable.
 The source

-code for version 4.42 suggests that it is vulnerable.
-It is suspected
+code for version 4.42 suggests that it is also vulnerable.
+It is

 iDEFENSE is currently unaware of any effective workarounds for this